AmooAti/awesome-audit-log-django/README.md

 This package is in its early stage development and the following features will be added ASAP:

-1. ✅ Utilizing celery tasks to store audit logs
-2. Release it!
-3. Log rotation
+1. Log rotation
-4. Mongo DB support
+2. Mongo DB support
-5. Add management, shell, celery as entry point of logs
+3. Add management, shell, celery as entry point of logs
-6. Document page!
+4. Document page!

 ## Compatible With